-The Certificate in Therapeutic Recreation will help persons to meet the therapeutic recreation academic coursework eligibility requirements to become a Certified Therapeutic Recreation Specialist (CTRS).
+The Certificate in Therapeutic Recreation will help you to meet the therapeutic recreation academic coursework eligibility requirements to become a Certified Therapeutic Recreation Specialist (CTRS).

 Employment OutlookEmployment Outlook

-Employment of recreational therapists is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+Employment of recreational therapists is projected to grow 8 percent from 2019 to 2029, faster than average for all occupations.

 As the U.S. population ages, more people will need recreational therapists to help treat age-related injuries and illnesses.
 Older people are more likely to suffer from stroke, Alzheimer’s disease, and mobility-related injuries that may benefit from recreational therapy.
 Growth is expected in nursing care facilities, adult daycare programs, and other settings that care for geriatric patients.

 Frequently Asked QuestionsFrequently Asked Questions